symbiotejs/symbiote.js/docs/lifecycle.md

 }
 ```

-This is useful when components might be temporarily removed and re-added to the DOM (animations, transitions, etc.).
+This is useful when components might be temporarily removed and re-added to the DOM (animations, transitions, sorting, caching, etc.) or for some in-memory calculations.

 ### `destroyCallback()`